chinchalinchin/elara/research/prompt/content.rst

 See Section IV Example for more information how to use the Connective.

-H. Module: Nesting (Initialization Keyword: nest)
+G. Module: Nesting (Initialization Keyword: nest)

 The section contains details about the Nest Module of our Language.
 These rules should only apply if the Nest Module is enabled.